British American Football Referees' Association: Training

-During the initial associate training program all partnered with an experienced official - a Mentor - who provides one to one training of rules and mechanics.
-Additionally new officials are required to gain on field experience over a minimum of 10 competitive games where various aspects of what they have learned are tested and developed.
-The Mentor, lead Referee and other officials provide feedback during this process.
-Both the theoretical and practical performance of the new official is assessed at the end of the 10 game apprenticeship and should the appropriate standard be reached qualification is awarded.
+This on-field experience is gathered over a minimum of 10 competitive games, where various aspects of what they have learned are tested and developed.
+The Mentor, Crew Chief (usually the Referee or "White Hat"), and other officials provide feedback during this process.
+Both the theoretical and practical performance of the new official is assessed throughout these games and, when a suitable standard is met, the Director of Training will promote the new official to the status of "Qualified".